Hollow667/flaminglustbot/README.md

 ## feel free to fork and steal

 I spent way too much time working on this silly bot.
-Some of the features I've implemented pretty poorly documented.
-Hopefully the code can be useful to other python devs.
+Some of the features I've implemented were very poorly documented.
+I hope that this code can be useful to other python devs trying to do the same things I was.
 If you are forking or stealing large chunks of code wholesale, please be kind and give me credit and include a link to this repo.